 Heading back to school?
 Sometimes decorating the classroom just isn’t enough … you’ve got to decorate the door to your classroom too!
 What is it they say about doors?
 They’re windows to the soul?
-Well, classroom door decorations are definitely windows to the kind of learning environment that’s hiding on the inside, and we’ve pulled together some fresh classroom door decorating ideas to kick start the school year.
+Well, classroom door decorations are definitely windows to the kind of learning environment that’s hiding on the inside, and we’ve pulled together some fresh classroom door decorating ideas to kick-start the school year.

 Classroom Door Decorating Ideas

-From a fall classroom door that can stay up for the entire season (ahem, plenty of time saving) to welcome back to school classroom door ideas that will wrap your new students up in a warm hug from the moment they reach your classroom, we’ve done the planning for you.
+From a fall classroom door that can stay up for the entire season (ahem, plenty of time-saving) to welcome back-to-school classroom door ideas that will wrap your new students up in a warm hug from the moment they reach your classroom, we’ve done the planning for you.

-The members of our teacher team have been in your shoes, and we know that decorating your classroom door can take awhile.
+The members of our teacher team have been in your shoes, and we know that decorating your classroom door can take a while.
 That’s why we’ve put together ideas that can last for months!

 Before you get started, you may want to download this FREE blank letter and number set – print them on colored paper, and you’ve got a template that will work with any classroom door idea or bulletin board in any season!